 Final thoughts

-My adventure through Turkey would not have been as memorable if not for the many companions on the tour.
-We shared the experiences of the included itinerary moments but then would often come together at the end of a day and talk through our solo adventures.
+My adventure through Turkey would not have been as memorable if not for the many companions on the trip.
+We shared the experiences of the included itinerary moments but then would often come together at the end of the day and talk through our solo adventures.
 Truly a great way to travel.

 It also wouldn’t have been the same without our local leader.
 Kübra was so passionate about her country, and her dedication to sharing it with us gave us a different insight into the destination than we might not have otherwise had.